Superm4n97/kubernetes/README.md

 # 5. Pods
 ## Health Check

-### Liveness Probe:
+### Liveliness Probe:
-Liveness probe is a segment of yaml code that continuously checks if the server container is live or not.
+Liveliness probe is a segment of yaml code that continuously checks if the server container is live or not.
 It should be written for each of the object separately.
 #### why it is used?
 Kubernetes only checks if the server is running or not, if not then kubernetes